LODSurfer/lodsurfer-metadata/README.md

 # development version

 Development version is also available (the branch name is develop).
-Please note that options are different from stable bersion (main branch).
+Please note that options are different from the stable version (main branch).

 #Usage of the LODSurfer metadata crawler (development version)